giovannidemaria/CubeTech23/README.md

 <code>sudo systemctl start vncserver-x11-serviced</code>

 An then you wait a little bit.
 Then you connect using RealVNC client (username and pw are raspi).

+## I am trying to install the Intel SDK for the camera...

+this website: <a href="https://github.com/IntelRealSense/librealsense">https://github.com/IntelRealSense/librealsense</a>